24A31A4472/FOOD_DONATION_MANAGEMENT_SYSTEM/README.md

    Mongoose schemas verify food data integrity before storing it in MongoDB.

 3. Notification Engine
-   Twilio sends SMS alerts to nearby NGOs when a new donation is available.
+   The system sends Email alerts to donors and receivers for OTP verification and status updates.

 4. Claim System
    NGOs or shelters claim donations and the system updates the status.